-Since a lot has changed over the years, we’ve got answers to the questions everyone’s asking about this latest trend and some awesome tips for hosting and attending his and hers wedding showers in style.
+We’ve got answers to the questions everyone’s asking about this trend and some awesome tips for hosting and attending his and hers wedding showers in style.

 So, is a co-ed wedding shower similar to the traditional ever so girly bridal shower?

 No way!
-Couple wedding showers are more like cocktail or dinner parties (or cookouts – if you’re going really casual).
+Couples wedding showers are more like cocktail or dinner parties (or cookouts – if you’re going casual).
 That’s right; it can be as simple as firing up the grill and having a low-key celebration.

 Who hosts the event?

-A co-ed shower can be hosted by the maid of honor, best man, entire bridal party, or the couple’s friends and/or extended family.
+A co-ed shower can be hosted by friends of the couple, the maid of honor, best man, entire bridal party, or extended family members.

 Who gets invited?

-We recommend once you have a guest list in order that you send out invitations with plenty of notice prior to the event – at least four to six weeks.
-You can find a large selection of invitations for his & hers wedding showers over at Wedding Paper Divas.
+We recommend that you send out invitations with plenty of notice prior to the event – at least four to six weeks.
+You can find a large selection of invitations for his & hers wedding showers over at Etsy.

 What should the theme be?
 Or, do you really need a theme?